Past and present

 The School continued to grow, enjoying some strong and inspirational leadership in particular from third Headteacher Keith Eggleston, who is remembered for his eight year tenure in the building of the School’s Eggleston Sports Hall which was opened in 1968.
 The newly built Infants classrooms opened shortly afterwards in 1971.

 Highfields has a history of long service.
 Gordon Benoy, one of the founding parents in 1945, only retired as Chair of the Governors in 1986 – over 40 years after taking up the role!
 Paul Smith, the School’s sixth Headteacher, retained his position for nearly 20 years and Roger Wood his successor held the role for a further seven years until 2011.
-Highfields’ next Headteacher was Mrs Claire Fraser who was no stranger to Highfields having previously been Deputy Head.
-Mrs Fraser served for over 10 years here.
+Highfields’ next Headteacher was Mrs Claire Fraser who was no stranger to Highfields having previously been Deputy Head giving over 10 years’ service to the school.
+She was succeeded in 2015 by Richard Thomson, formerly Head at Rauceby CE School.

-Richard Thomson is Headmaster now, having joined Highfields in September 2015 from Rauceby CE School where he had been Head for 6 years and Deputy for 4 years prior to that.
-Mr Thomson continues to build on Highfields’ strengths and core values, in particular the School’s reputation for academic excellence which is evident in the children’s consistently strong results both throughout their time at Highfields and ultimately in their achievement at 11+ and independent school entry when they move on to senior school.
+Mrs Sarah Lyons is the present Headteacher, joining Highfields in September 2019 from the Rutland Learning Trust where she had been Head for 6 years and Deputy prior to that.
+Mrs Lyons continues to build on Highfields’ strengths and core values, in particular the School’s reputation for academic excellence which is evident in the children’s consistently strong results both throughout their time at Highfields and ultimately in their achievement at 11+ and independent school entry when they move on to senior school.

-Such results can only be achieved with the support of a highly experienced and specialist teaching team.
-Combined with small class sizes this enables teaching to all levels of ability to help the children achieve their very best.
-The enhanced curriculum on offer means Highfields provides teaching across a range of subjects from art, ICT, music and drama, a wide number of different sports and learning beyond the classroom in the form of field trips and residential visits.
+Such results can only be achieved with the support of a highly experienced and dedicated teaching team, specialising in different subject areas.
+Combined with small class sizes this enables teaching to all levels of ability to help all children achieve their very best.
+The enhanced curriculum on offer means Highfields provides teaching across a wide range of subjects from art, ICT, music and drama, a broad range of different sports and learning beyond the classroom in the form of field trips and residential visits.